tobor88/Bash/README.md

  ![absolutepathit.sh results](https://raw.githubusercontent.com/tobor88/Bash/master/absolutepathit_img.png)

+- __enablespoofing.sh__ This is a simple script meant to take care of the tasks neccessary to allow dns spoofing on Kali Linux.
+It enables port forwarding on ipv4 and allows DNS traffic.

 - __suidcheck.sh__ Needs a lot of work (Checks for exploitable suid bits and attempts to exploit them if they exist.
 Also returns cron job scripts)